-New HIV prevention methods are urgently needed; worldwide, millions of individuals are infected each year.
-To help stop the spread of HIV and other sexually transmitted infections (STIs), the Council is developing new, user-controlled prevention methods called microbicides that will allow men and women to protect themselves from infection.
-Council researchers are also investigating multipurpose prevention technologies (MPTs) that will allow women to prevent unintended pregnancy as well as HIV and other STIs.
+New HIV and sexually transmitted infection (STI) prevention methods are urgently needed; worldwide, millions of individuals are infected each year.
+To help stop the spread of HIV and other STIs, the Council is developing new, user-controlled prevention methods called multipurpose prevention technologies (MPTs) that will allow women to prevent unintended pregnancy as well as HIV and other STIs.

 MPTs are innovative products in development that are designed to protect against HIV, viral STIs, and in some cases unintended pregnancy in a single product.
 MPTs are designed to:

 - Address multiple SRH needs in a single product.

 - Be user-controlled and user-friendly.

 - Could improve lives and reduce healthcare costs significantly.

 Council MPT candidates include on demand formulations designed to be used at or around the time of sex, as well as sustained release formulations that have the potential to deliver drugs for up to 90 days.

 The Population Council is a global leader in contraceptive and MPT development.

 - We bring decades of experience to the development of new products and strategies to protect women's and men's SRH.

 - The Council leads research, collaborates with major universities and research organizations, and conducts programs to support SRH in more than 50 countries.